ntno/ntno-challenge/README.md

   * changes to web app are automatically built into an image
   * docker image is stored in elastic container registry
 * automated provisioning of the codecommit/codebuild pipeline - see [pipeline.yml](https://github.com/ntno/ntno-challenge/tree/master/infrastructure/cloudformation/cft/pipeline.yml)
+* optional ssh access (via cloudformation parameter, defaults to no access over port 22)

 **in progress**
-* remove ssh access (/make optional)
+* integrate the deploy template with codedeploy

 **todo:**
-* integrate the deploy template with codedeploy
   * grab certificate from systems manager parameter store and install during ec2 boot - see bootscript in `deploy-hello-world-app.yml`
 * add test stage to pipeline
 * research how to handle branch builds/deploys/e2e tests